Tymjohnson/CapstoneDnD/README.md

-# CapstoneDnD

-This is a personal project I built for my capstone project in my final semester of study at University of Indianapolis. <br />
+This is a personal project I built in my final semester of study at University of Indianapolis. <br />

 It is a Dungeons and Dragons 5th edition encounter randomizer, specifically for the earlier parts of the Lost Mines of Phandelver adventure.
 It takes inputs of player count and party level, and outputs an appropriate encounter for the party.